timtadh/hackthology/hackthology/content/blog/testing-private-methods.md

 ### Tests on private methods make the test suite brittle

 Here the tester needs to use their best judgement on whether the specification on some area is in too much flux to formalize a test.
-They should also use there judgement on what to check.
-If the output format is likely to change rather than checking it precises can it be checked to ensure it meets certain properties?
+They should also use their judgement on what to check.
+If the output format is likely to change rather than checking the output exactly matches some expected output one should check that the output has certain properties.

 #### negative example